KonradIT/goprowifihack/HERO5/HERO5-Commands.md

 	* AUTH_TYPE = auth_type from the /list JSON, an integer (1 in the example)
 	* SSID_PASSWORD = SSID password
 * Connect to network: http://10.5.5.9/gp/gpControl/command/wireless/ssid/select?ssid=WIFI_SSID&auth_type=AUTH_TYPE&pw=SSID_PASSWORD

-### Beta / Unreleased:

-Future commands that are not yet on the official GoPro smartphone app.
-Some work, some don't.

 ##### Audio Input: (does not work as of 02.02.00.00)
 * None: http://10.5.5.9/gp/gpControl/setting/95/0